-Beyond the many accolades that are heaped on Charlottesville as a great place to live (happiest town in America, best place to live in the country, the most beautiful college campus in the US, one of the hippest mid-size towns … and the list goes on …), Charlottesville is emerging as a mini-tech powerhouse.
+Beyond the many accolades that are heaped on Charlottesville as a great place to live (happiest town in America, best place to live in the country, the most beautiful college campus in the US,$16.5 million … and the list goes on …), Charlottesville is emerging as a mini-tech powerhouse.
 From student entrepreneurs to startups to some of the fastest growing tech companies in America, Charlottesville’s tech scene is thriving.

 What makes Charlottesville a great home for technology?

 The tech sector is the fourth largest industry in Charlottesville, encompassing 10% of the city’s job market, and accounting for more than 7,400 jobs in the region.
 On average, employees in the city’s tech sector earn $74,117 – almost 50% higher than the city average.

 Despite the city’s small size, employees won’t be starved for choice – there are more than 130 tech firms based just in the city.